Allisterh/JapaneseEconForecast/README.md

 # Forecasting Japanese Macroeconomy Using High-Dimensional Data
-Replication material for the JER paper, ["Forecasting Japanese Macroeconomy Using High-Dimensional Data"](https://link.springer.com/article/10.1007/s42973-020-00041-z)
+Replication material for the JER paper, ["Forecasting the Japanese macroeconomy using high-dimensional data"](https://link.springer.com/article/10.1007/s42973-020-00041-z)

 Folders are organised as follows.
 * `data` contains dataset, transformation codes, and their descriptions. (`dat.rds` is what you get in the end)